 Join StudentCrowd, Like us on Facebook

-Studying at University of Lincoln
+University of Lincoln Reputation

 The University of Lincoln is regarded as a university that is transforming at an impressive rate having risen 60 places over four years in league tables and now finding itself within the top 60 in the country.
-It has a community of more than 14,000 students and its main campus is situated in Hull.
+It has a community of more than 14,000 students and its main campus is situated in Lincoln.

 Lincoln is a city full of history with a friendly and vibrant atmosphere.
 It is home to the famous Lincoln Cathedral, has plenty of well-known and individual shops, plus markets, great places to eat and drink, a 9 screen cinema and theatre.

 The University of Lincoln is home to Towers Bars and The Engine Shed which not only provides first class entertainment with some of the most popular bands and DJs but also offers great food, live sports on 3D TVs, pool tables and good tea and cake.
 Students get discounts off of food and drink.
 The Students' Union is based in the Engine Shed as well as the Careers Centre and Activity and Participation Centre which encourages students to have a go at something new and gain new experiences and skills.

 There is plenty for those who love to do sport to get involved with.
 The facilities include netball courts, volleyball and basketball courts, a studio, fitness suite, football pitches, sports hall and badminton courts.
 There are lots of sports clubs to join too, such as lacrosse, martial arts, cricket, cheerleading, american football, gliding and parkour.